priteshbeladiya07/LANGCHAIN-project/README.md

-# LangChain AI Chat Assistant
+# LangChain AI Project

-A simple Streamlit chatbot built with LangChain and Mistral AI.

 ## Overview

-This repository contains a small AI chat app that uses:
+This repository contains a LangChain-based AI chatbot project with modular folders for UI, embeddings, model logic, and bot orchestration.
-- `langchain` and `langchain-mistralai`
-- Mistral AI as the model backend
-- Streamlit for the UI

-## Project structure
+## Repository structure

+- `ChatModel/`
-- `ChatModel/UIChatbot.py` — main Streamlit application
+  - Streamlit interface and main chat application
+  - `UIChatbot.py` is the front-end app file

+- `EmbeddingModel/`
+  - Embedding generation and vector search utilities
+  - Contains code for building embeddings used by the assistant

+- `LLM/`
+  - Language model integration logic
+  - Wrappers and helpers for calling Mistral, OpenAI, or other LLM providers

+- `MTBot/`
+  - Multi-turn bot behavior and agent orchestration
+  - Implements chat flow, session state, and response handling

+- `requirements.txt`
-- `requirements.txt` — Python dependencies
+  - Python dependency list for reproducing the environment
+  - Install with `pip install -r requirements.txt`

+- `.gitignore`
+  - Ignore local environment files and caches
-- `.gitignore` — ignored files
+  - Includes `venv/`, `.env`, `__pycache__/`, and related files

-- `README.md` — project documentation
+- `.env`
+  - Local environment variables file
+  - Contains API keys and secrets
+  - Do not commit this file

+- `venv/`
+  - Local Python virtual environment
+  - Should remain local and is excluded from Git

-## What this app does
+## What this project does

-The app lets users chat with an AI assistant in different personality modes:
-- Angry
-- Funny
-- Sad

-It keeps simple session state and displays chat messages in the Streamlit interface.
+- Builds a chat assistant UI with Streamlit
+- Uses LangChain for model orchestration
+- Supports embeddings and memory for chat context
+- Connects to external LLMs via API keys stored in `.env`

 ## Setup